FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 2.rst

 *Figure 35.
 Urban Design Channel Corrected.*

-Bridge and culvert cross-section transitions
+Bridge And Culvert Cross-Section Transitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hydraulic structures can be integrated with any channel geometry.